 My menu planning happens on Saturday night after cleaning from Shabbos is finished.
 I look at recipes I wanted to make, things I have saved to try and see what will fit in with our needs.
 I aim to make one new type of food we haven’t tried and then usually make something we have on heavy rotation that can be prepared in advance like zaatar and blueberry chicken and rice, meatballs and spaghetti, or pad Thai.
 I also have at least one night a week where we order out.
 Momma needs a break every once in a while.
 Then I make an order to deliver food for the week.

 I try to make a dressing that I can keep in the fridge along with a sealed container of washed and checked greens so a salad is never too far away.
-If I have a couple extra minutes on Sunday, I’ll also roast some vegetables or slice some veggies to make a more interesting salad and have available snacks for the kids but it doesn’t usually happen.
+If I have a couple of extra minutes on Sunday, I’ll also roast some vegetables or slice some veggies to make a more interesting salad and have available snacks for the kids but it doesn’t usually happen.

 I’ll also check and make sure our freezer stash is full…lachme bajin, lahmancun, Yebra, Kofte borekas, meatballs and spaghetti, kugel, cakes, cookies, biscotti, broth, lasagna, mini pizza, and various dips.
 If something is missing I aim to fill it so that I lessen the workload for Shabbos or have a fall back once a week when I need chill time more than usual.